The New Awareness

 A treatment center can adequately serve even the most severely affected trauma clients with a little education and preparation.
 The treatment center administration holds the most important role in allowing flexibility to the clinical team, which enables them to tailor treatment expectations and oversee regulations based on individual needs.

-The treatment staff needs guidance and training in toleration behaviors that are common in the abandonment pathology.
+Treatment staff also needs guidance and training in toleration behaviors that are common in the abandonment pathology.
 For example: the “push and pull” where the client tries to push the staff away emotionally just to check if they are willing to commit to the relationship.
 We ensure our trauma treatment facilities in Mapleton, UT provide staff with the training they the need to handle these situations.

 Once the client trusts the treatment staff, boundaries can be set.
 These boundaries must make sense to the client in a way that they understand the parameters are created for everyone’s safety – explained in a way that they are personal and meaningful to the client.
 The client must always be treated with respect and with transparency.